rantisijaber/Book-Library/README.md

 ﻿# Book-Library
+NOT YET COMPLETE (working on frontend and adding security)

 This is a Spring Boot application that provides a RESTful API for managing a library.
 Users can perform CRUD (Create, Read, Update, Delete) operations on books, ensuring efficient book management.